megafayray/Calculator/README.md

 - Add alert
 - Prevent numbers from overflowing the screen
 - Add backspace button functionality to delete one character
+- Add decimal button functionality

 To do:
 - Allow multi number/multi operator expressions (ex.
 1+2+3 = 6 // currently gives 3)
+- make const display a global variable and remove it in all other places it occurs

 Extra credit (for a later time):
-- Add functionality to the decimal button
 - Add keyboard support